haiwen/seafile-admin-docs/manual/deploy/shibboleth_authentication.md

 #### Install and Configure Shibboleth

 Installation and configuration of Shibboleth is out of the scope of this documentation.
-Here are a few references:

-* For RedHat, CentOS-7 and SUSE: <https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065335547/LinuxInstall>
+You can refer to the official Shibboleth document.

 #### Configure Shibboleth(SP)